• About

 Supplies Needed to Paint a Sink

-• Rust-Oleum Tub and Tile Refinishing Kit
+• Rust-Oleum Tub and Tile Refinishing Kit in the desired color

 • 4″ paint roller

-• 1″ paint brush or sponge brush
+• 1″ paint brush orsponge brush

 • painters tape